 I learned very early in my adult life to rid myself of the errant desire to fake my way through life and to remember to climb up the staircase where I was purposed to climb, and not the crystal stairs where only “Jimmy Choo” shoes are allowed.
 The unnecessary stresses of living on credit cards, or borrowing from Peter to pay Paul is a crisis that deserves a counseling session.
 Your friends are people who accept you for who you are, where you live, where you work, your size, gender, ethnicity, and whatever else were assigned to your life.

 Money is certainly a valuable asset in this life, and not having any sucks!
-But what sucks more than anything is transgressing against who you are to acquiesce to who someone wants you to be.
+But what sucks more than anything is transgressing against yourself, and becoming who someone else wants you to be.
 Being great with money management, saving, investing, and being an overall budgeteer is awesome.
 Living your life vicariously through friends and family is not!!
 Take a step back, and remember one very important fact.
 It’s not just “How much money you make, but how much your money makes for you”.
 Be true to yourself, and be inspired by others, not a duplication of them or their lifestyles.

 BE HAPPY, BE CONFIDENT, BE PRODUCTIVE, BE YOURSELF AND MOST OF ALL …… EVOLVE!!